Alexander Dubrovin: Death controversy

 According to Philip Rees Dubrovin was shot in 1918 for his activities against the October Revolution.
 A number of other sources however place Dubrovin alive after this date and his actual date of death remains unresolved.
 On October 21, 1920 Dubrovin was arrested in Moscow by Cheka.
 He was charged as an organizer of pogroms, murders etc. in 1905—1917 when he was the chairman of URP.
 In their entirety these corpus delicti (components of crime) were qualified under the Criminal Code Article "the counter-revolutionary activity".

 According to multiple Russian sources, since December 12, 1917, Dubrovin lived in Moscow and worked as a doctor in the 1st Lefortovo Soviet ambulance station.
 He was arrested by the All-Russian Extraordinary Commission (Cheka) on October 21, 1920.
 The documents of the case indicate that Dubrovin “from 1905 to 1917 was the chairman of the "Union of the Russian People", which fought against the liberation movement in Russia.
-On October 30, 1920, the accusation of counter-revolution was added to this and Dubrovin was personally interrogated members of the Presidium of the Cheka Vyacheslav Menzhinsky, Martin Latsis and secretary B.M.
+On October 30, 1920, the accusation of counter-revolution was added to this and Dubrovin was personally interrogated by members of the Presidium of the Cheka Vyacheslav Menzhinsky, Martin Latsis and secretary B.M.
 Futoryan.

 On November 1, 1920, the Special Department of the Cheka issued a conclusion that "the charge of Dr. Dubrovin Alexander Ivanovich in the organization before the revolution, is of murders, pogroms, insinuations, forgeries, striving with all their activities to strangle the liberation of Russia is proven" and the case was transferred to the Collegium of the Cheka with the proposal "the chairman of the Union of the Russian People AI Dubrovin - to be shot".
 On December 29, 1920, he was sentenced to be shot by the Presidium of the Cheka by being "convicted of organizing murders and pogroms".
 However, the exact date of execution is not known.

 Dubrovin’s files at FSB archives keep two consecutive death sentences dated December 29, 1920 and April 21, 1921 which indicates that at least one time Dubrovin's appeal for amnesty was satisfied.
 No documental traces of the actual implementation of this sentence were found.
 Meanwhile, according to the Small Soviet Encyclopedia published in 1929, Dubrovin was still alive by that date.